Y-Innovate/LWZMAKE/README.md

 ## Special variables
 `LWZMAKE` has 2 special variables:

-- **`$@`** which is resolved to the current target name, if that is a member in PDS, this is the fully qualified data set name and the member, e.g. `SOME.DATA.SET(MEMBER)`
+- **`$@`** is resolved to the current target name, if that is a member in PDS, this is the fully qualified data set name and the member, e.g. `SOME.DATA.SET(MEMBER)`
-- **`$%`** which is resolved to the member name of the current target if the target is a member in a PDS, or it's resolved to the file name without its path if the target is a USS file.
+- **`$%`** is resolved to the member name of the current target if the target is a member in a PDS, or it's resolved to the file name without its path if the target is a USS file.
 Otherwise the variable is empy.

 Both of these special variables can only be used in recipes or on the right-hand side of a rule (so after the `:` character).